Skip to main content

 Before you connect Tableau Desktop for Windows to data.world with Postgres Proxy, you will first need to create an OBDC Data source.

-Follow these steps to create the data source:
+To create the data source:

 1. In your Windows search bar, search for ODBC Data Sources and select ODBC Data Sources (64-bit).
+The ODBC Data Source Administrator window opens.

 kb-howto_tableaupostgresproxy-winos-odbcdatasource-image1.png